Pay it forward by inspiring younger students!

 If you’re a professional whose employer matches volunteer hours, please consider getting your volunteer hours matched to direct a donation either to the school you’re coaching or to the MATHCOUNTS Foundation (EIN 54-1295407)!
 Be sure to check with employer about what documentation you need to provide.

-If your school is not yet registered, reach out to the principal or a math teacher to offer to continue or revive the program.
-If it is, reach out to the current coach to offer to co-coach virtually or in-person.
+If the school didn't participate, reach out to the principal or a math teacher to offer to continue or revive the program.
+If it did, reach out to the current coach to offer to co-coach.

 If you're starting a program at a Title I school that has never participated in MATHCOUNTS (or hasn't in 3 years), we encourage you to apply for our Community Coaching Scholarship!